aneilbaboo/deepdialog-node-client/docs/flowscript.md

 ## Flows

-Flows are sequences of commands, such as sending images and messages to a user, setting variables, etc. Some commands act like control structures in traditional programming languages, enabling conditional branching, iteration, etc.  Each branch in the flow is given a unique name.
-This is covered in [Advanced Topics](#advanced-topics) under [Ids And Flow Paths](#ids-and-flow-paths)
+Flows are sequences of commands, such as sending images and messages to a user, setting variables, etc. Some commands act like control structures in traditional programming languages, enabling conditional branching, iteration, etc.  A complete list of all the places flows can appear is covered in [Where Flows Appear](#where-flows-appear).

+Each branch in the flow is given a unique name.
+This is covered in  [Ids And Flow Paths](#ids-and-flow-paths).

 ### The onStart flow

 Top level flows are defined in the `flows` argument provided to the FlowDialog constructor.
 When a FlowDialog starts, it automatically runs the special onStart flow.
 Arguments provided to the dialog are also available in the first argument of handler functions, which are discussed below.
 The flows parameter also accepts other flows.
-See the [Advanced Topics](#advanced-topics) section for more information on how to use these.
+See the [Top Level Flows](#top-level-flows) section.

 ## Commands